• Skip to main content

 Getting there

-By air: For most international travellers, the best way to get to New Zealand is by air.
+For most international travellers, the best way to get to New Zealand is by air.
 The busiest international airport in New Zealand is Auckland Airport (AKL).
-It’s the main international and domestic hub for New Zealand’s national carrier, Air New Zealand, as well as a hub for other international airlines such as Virgin Australia and Jetstar Airways.
+It’s the main international & domestic hub for New Zealand’s national carrier, Air New Zealand.
+It also serves as a hub for international airlines like Virgin Australia and Jetstar Airways.

 Getting around

-By air: If you’re on a tighter schedule, travelling around New Zealand by air might be a good option.
-Air New Zealand offers the largest selection of routes to major destinations around the country.
-Air travel, however, tends to be quite a bit more expensive than land transportation in New Zealand.
+If you’re on a tighter schedule, travelling around New Zealand by air might be a good option.
+Air New Zealand offers the most routes to major destinations around the country.
+Air travel is often more expensive than land transportation in New Zealand.

 Air New Zealand

-By bus: For most travellers, getting around New Zealand by bus is the best option.
-Overall, bus transportation in New Zealand is efficient, budget-friendly, and comfortable.
-There’s an added bonus when travelling by bus to get a chance to see the natural beauty of New Zealand at its best!
+For most travellers, getting around New Zealand by bus is the best option.
+Bus transportation in New Zealand is efficient, budget-friendly, and comfortable.
+There’s an added bonus, too.
+When travelling by bus, you’ll get a chance to see the natural beauty of New Zealand at its best.